Arizona HVAC License: How to Become an HVAC Contractor in Arizona

 » Want to grow your HVAC business?
 Click here to get a demo.

 That statistic is supported by how many contractors are trying to find skilled tradesmen.
-According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 79% of firms in Arizona had unfilled hourly craft positions on June 30, 2020.
+According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 79% of firms in Arizona had unfilled hourly craft positions.
 So, if you get the training you need, you will have a lot of jobs to choose from when you’re ready.

 A large part of what HVAC contractors and technicians do is replace and repair existing systems.
 And, as more of an emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to comply with these new standards.
 Licensing requirements for HVAC contractors vary from state to state and in some cases, from locality to locality.
 Arizona is fairly uniform statewide, but in some parts of the state, you may have to be registered or licensed locally as well.
 Being unlicensed is illegal.